Jwey444/Jwey444/README.md

 - 👋 Hi, I’m @Jwey444
-- 👀 I’m interested in all of you. sppm i will know
+- 👀 I’m interested in all of you. soon i will know
 - 🌱 I’m currently learning ...how deep the rabbit hole goes
 - 💞️ i am rank 1. you all are prestiege. wait till i become what i was meant.
 - 📫 How to reach me ... vibrate.